gothammm/lambda.js/README.md

 Lambda.js
 =========

-C# Lambda Expressions in Query, Operations in JavaScript.
+"C# Lambda Expressions in Query" in JavaScript.